the-real-i9/i9chat-server/README.md

       }
     ```

-  - The UI that lists the client's chats should listen for this event, so as to find the target chat snippet,
+  - The UI that lists the client's chats should listen for this event, so as to find the target DM chat snippet,

     - update its "unread messages count" `+1`,
-    - update its "lastest message" with content of the new message,
+    - update its "lastest message" with the content of the new message,
     - update its "last updated time" to the time at which the message was received.

     **But,** if the target DM chat is open, this new message is appended to the chat history list, rather than updating the chat snippet's "unread messages count" `+1`.
 Other chat snippet updates (listed above) are done.